kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 length of the pod run is less than 10 minutes.

 This KEP proposes the following changes:
-* Provide 2 alpha-gated changes to get feedback and periodic scalability tests
-  * Changes to the global initial backoff to 1s and maximum backoff to 1 minute
+* Provide an alpha-gated change to get feedback and periodic scalability tests on changes to the global initial backoff to 1s and maximum backoff to 1 minute
-  * A knob to cluster operators to configure maximum backoff down, to minimum 1s, at the node level
-* Formally split image pull backoff and container restart backoff behavior
-* Formally split backoff counter reset threshold for container restart backoff behavior and maintain the current 10 minute recovery threshold

 ![A graph showing the change in elapsed time for observed restarts with the CrashLoopBackOffBehavior of today, with the proposed new default, and with the